 Aldridge Lodge changes their dinner menus daily using the best of local and home-grown produce.
 They have an array of producers on their books.
 Fish comes from Kilmore Quay and Dunmore East by Duncannon Fish Merchants along with Billy’s father Tommy who fishes from Duncannon for crab and lobster.
 Vegetables either come from their own gardens, Billy’s fathers polytunnel, next door from Aldridge Farm or from local organic growers like David Ward.
 Beautiful colourful free range eggs from Tinnock Farm up the road in Campile and mushrooms from Fancy Fungi in Enniscorthy.
 We could go on here with their excellent sourcing methods.
 It is a real gem here in Wexford.

 Billy’s food is real and honest.
 He lets the food speak for itself.
 It is seriously good food, beautifully cooked and presented with great prices.
 The drinks list is a little snapper too.
 We recommend everything.
 Definitely try and stay here if you can.
-They do a great Sunday lunch, so if you are around on the weekend, book in on a Saturday night if you want to have an extra special time.

 2. Cistin Eile